oracle-livelabs/apex/ai-vision-lab/5-improve-ux/5-improve-ux.md

     ![Shared Components page](images/pwa.png " ")

 2. Scroll down to Shortcuts and click **Enable for All Sessions**.
 In the popup window, confirm by clicking **Enable for All Sessions**.
+Note: This option does not work in *apex.oracle.com* instance.

     ![PWA page](images/enable-for-all.png " ")